 2.3 GUT MICROBIOTA

-Ten birds from each dietary treatment were slaughtered on 42nd day and intestines were dissected at Meckel’s diverticulum.
+Ten birds from each dietary treatment were slaughtered on the 42nd day and the intestines were dissected at Meckel’s diverticulum.
 A sample of about 5g of ileal digesta was aseptically collected into sterile sampling tubes, and it was then promptly sent to the laboratory on ice for microbiological analysis to count Lactobacilli and E. coli.
 Eosin methylene blue agar (EMB) for E. coli growth and MRS agar (De Man, Rogosa and Sharpe agar) for Lactobacilli spp growth was used.
 The intestinal bacterial colony populations formed was counted by colony counter and the number of colonies was expressed as log10 value.

 2.4 INTESTINAL HISTOMORPHOLOGY

 On the 42nd day, during slaughter, a 2 cm segment of the jejunum was collected from ten birds per treatment group.
 The segments were rinsed with physiological saline and fixed in a 10% neutral buffered formalin solution.
 These jejunum samples were then processed for histomorphological analysis, focusing on measurements such as villus height (VH) and crypt depth (CD).
-Histological technique involved processes like fixation of tissue, dehydration, clearing, embedding, cutting and staining.
+The histological technique involved processes like fixation of tissue, dehydration, clearing, embedding, cutting and staining.
 Villus height was measured from the tip of the villus to the villus-crypt junction, whereas crypt depth was defined as the depth of the invagination between adjacent villi.

 2.5 MORTALITY